google/WebFundamentals/src/content/en/fundamentals/guides/push-notifications/step-11.markdown

 A completed version of this step is in the completed/step11 directory.

-ENOUGH WITH THE MESSAGES ALREADY!
+**ENOUGH WITH THE MESSAGES ALREADY :^)!**

 How can you enable your users to unsubscribe and resubscribe?

 Simple: a client unsubscribes from notifications by calling the `unsubscribe()` method of the `PushSubscription` object.